voss-jessica1-rgb/Renewable-Energie/1_DatasetCharacteristics/README.md

 ## Dataset Information

 ### Dataset Source
-- **Dataset Link:** [Provide a direct link to your dataset.
-If the dataset is private, explain the reason and provide contact information for the dataset owner]
+- **Dataset Link:** It is a private data set, but we can provide it
-- **Dataset Owner/Contact:** [If applicable, provide contact information for private datasets]
+- **Dataset Owner/Contact: Christoph Emeis

 ### Dataset Characteristics
 - **Number of Observations:** Number of samples: 874, we have daily data from 23.06.2023 to 13.11.2025